ChemGuy1611/SM2-Modding/README.md

 # SM2-Modding
 Tools and instruction for how to mod Space Marine 2

 **THESE INSTRUCTIONS ARE FOR LEGITIMATE MODDING PURPOSES ONLY.
 DO NOT USE THIS TO MAKE CHEATS FOR THE GAME.
-YOU ARE LIKELY TO BE REPORTED AND BANNED.**
+YOU WILL BE REPORTED AND BANNED.**

 **Check out my mods on Nexus Mods!**